 Peggy Charren, founder of Action for Children’s Television (ACT), took on the burgeoning television industry of the 1970s and won.
 She was honored for her efforts in 1995 when she received a Presidential Medal of Freedom for her work on behalf of quality television programming for children.
 In August 1996, she stood with President Bill Clinton when he announced that the television industry had agreed to abide by the advocates’ interpretation of 1990 legislation linking licensing to children’s educational programming.

 She was born Peggy Walzer on March 9, 1928, to Ruth Rosenthal of Manhattan and Maxwell Walzer of Brooklyn.
 Her grandparents had come to the United States from Germany and Russia before the turn of the century.
 She had a liberal, middle-class upbringing where, Charren says “the idea of caring for others and their plight was part of life.
 Many Jewish families felt this way because of what happened to the Jews.
 My grandfather was a doctor with many poor patients.
 My family was always involved in the political process.”

-Her mother, a pianist, had won a scholarship to the Juilliard School of Music, but married instead and instilled a love of music in her and her sister, Barbara, who was three years younger.
+Her mother, a pianist, had won a scholarship to the Juilliard School of Music but married instead and instilled a love of music in Peggy and her sister, Barbara, who was three years younger.
 Peggy majored in liberal arts at Connecticut College, graduating in 1949.
 She became director of the film department at station WPIX-TV in New York City.
 In 1951, when she was twenty-three years old, she married Stanley Charren, an engineer.
-The couple lives in Cambridge, Massachusetts, and has two daughters and four grandchildren.
+The couple lived in Cambridge, Massachusetts, and had two daughters and four grandchildren.

 Prior to founding ACT in 1968, Charren was director of the Creative Arts Council of Newton, Massachusetts.
 She owned and operated Quality Book Fairs, a company that organized children’s book fairs, and Art Prints, a gallery specializing in graphics.